 Following the outstanding success of our previous Lord’s hospitality events, we are delighted to once again present the Lord’s Long Room Lunch, hosted within the hallowed surroundings of the spiritual Home of Cricket.

-For 2026, we are thrilled to announce that our first confirmed special guest will be Chris Woakes, one of England’s most respected and accomplished all-rounders.
-A pivotal figure in England’s success across all formats over the past decade, Woakes has played a crucial role in Ashes series victories, ICC tournaments and major home Test matches at Lord’s, where his name is proudly etched on the Honours Boards.
-Renowned for his skill, professionalism and insight into the modern game, Chris will offer guests a fascinating perspective on life at the highest level of international cricket.
+For 2026, we are thrilled to announce that our confirmed special guests will be Chris Woakes, David Gower and Andy Flower.
+Woakes, one of England’s most respected and accomplished all-rounders, has been a pivotal figure in England’s success across all formats over the past decade, playing a crucial role in Ashes series victories, ICC tournaments and major home Test matches at Lord’s, where his name is proudly etched on the Honours Boards.

 Cricket continues to evolve at pace, and with England navigating a demanding international calendar and a new generation shaping the future of the sport, the 2026 Long Room Lunch offers a unique opportunity to hear expert views on the challenges, triumphs and defining moments that lie ahead, all within one of the most iconic settings in world sport.